Horace Pippin: Artworks

-Pippin made Mr. Prejudice in the midst of World War II at the request of an unidentified patron, probably for use as a poster or illustration.
+As discussed in the catalogue essay for the exhibition Horace Pippin: Racism and War, Pippin made the painting Mr. Prejudice in the midst of World War II at the request of an unidentified patron, probably for use as a poster or illustration.
 Inspired by the Allies' "V for Victory" slogan, the painting is unique in his oeuvre for its experimental composition and symbolic program.
 The relatively small image—about the size of a magazine cover—sorts the figures by race and scale around the central motif of a giant V that matches the typography used in support of the US war effort.
 That Pippin does not use the distinctive logo of Black Americans' "Double V" campaign, which advocated for military victory abroad and victory over racism at home, suggests he was aiming to speak to a national—that is, majority White—audience.
 The upper register is dominated by oversize figures representing symbols or concepts.
 At center, a White man with a sledgehammer—presumably, Mr. Prejudice himself—drives a wedge into the V. At left, a large, copper-colored Statue of Liberty raises her torch to light the way to freedom.
 Staring at her from the right is a broad, lighter-skinned figure dressed in red and holding a noose, while a hooded Klansman looms above him.
 The lower register is filled with smaller scale figures that are segregated by race, reflecting the contemporaneous situation in the military and, to a lesser degree, the war industries.
 On the left are Black uniformed military, a medic, and a machinist, most of whom face the viewer.
 Some have read the brown-skinned figure at center left, outfitted in an anachronistic WWI uniform, as a self-portrait.
 A similar group of White men fill the lower right quadrant, most turned to face their Black counterparts.